 Digital technologies have put us in charge of the information we access, store, analyze and share.
 Creating an iBook harnesses those motivational factors into an engaging learning experience.
 The ease of distribution across the world (via iTunes) means students can communicate with a broader, and more authentic audience than just their teacher and class peers.

-This week we will wrap up our first drafts of our document based lessons for inclusion into our collaborative iBook.
+This week we will wrap up our first drafts of our historical thinking skill lessons for inclusion into our collaborative iBook.
 We’ll be working in the Digital Lab at Clark Library.
-This will be the fourth iBook published by our EdMethods students.
+This will be the fifth multi-touch iBook published by our EdMethods students.

 I’ve created a YouTube channel with some short tutorials that students may wish to refer to.
 See iBooks Author Tips